CNES/aviso-fes/docs/source/theory/astronomic_angles.rst

 :term:`fundamental variables` (:math:`\tau, s, h, p, N', p_1`) at any given time.
 These angles are computed from polynomial expressions in the Julian century :math:`T` measured from a reference epoch.
-PyFES provides four sets of formulae, selectable via the :class:`~pyfes.core.Formulae` enumeration.
+PyFES provides four sets of formulae, selectable via the :class:`~pyfes.Formulae` enumeration.

 This section documents the mathematical expressions implemented in each formula set and the auxiliary angles derived from them.